cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 Given this, the flow would be:

+1. Relayer registers their destination address to source address mapping on the destination chain's fee middleware.
 1. User/module submits a send packet on the `source` chain, along with a message to the fee middleware module with some tokens and fee information on how to distribute them.
 The fee tokens are all escrowed by the fee module.
-2. RelayerA submits `RecvPacket` on the `destination` chain.
-Along with the `RecvPacket` message, the *forward relayer* will submit a message to the fee middleware with the `payToOnSource` address where payment should be sent.
-The middleware message must be ordered first and both messages should commit atomically.
-3. Destination application includes this `payToOnSource` in the acknowledgement
+1. RelayerA submits `RecvPacket` on the `destination` chain.
+1. Destination fee middleware will retrieve the source address for the given relayer's destination address (this mapping is already registered) and include it in the acknowledgement.
-4. RelayerB submits `AcknowledgePacket` which provides the *return relayer* address on the source chain, along with the `payToOnSource` address
+1. RelayerB submits `AcknowledgePacket` which provides the *return relayer* address on the source chain in the message sender, along with the source address of the *forward relayer* embedded in the acknowledgement.
-5. Source application can distribute the tokens escrowed in (1) to both the *forward* and the *return* relayers.
+1. Source fee middleware can distribute the tokens escrowed in (1) to both the *forward* and the *return* relayers and refund remainder tokens to original fee payer(s).

 Alternate flow:

 1. User/module submits a send packet on the `source` chain, along with some tokens and fee information on how to distribute them
-2. Relayer submits `OnTimeout` which provides its address on the source chain
+1. Relayer submits `OnTimeout` which provides its address on the source chain
-3. Source application can distribute the tokens escrowed in (1) to this relayer, and potentially return remainder tokens to the original packet sender.
+1. Source application can distribute the tokens escrowed in (1) to this relayer, and potentially return remainder tokens to the original fee payer(s).

 ### Fee details